sthbrx/sthbrx.github.io/content/blog/2023-03-23-when-a-date-breaks-booting-the-kernel.md

 [    0.909486][    T1]  driver: sr
 ```

 This is even more baffling: if it's unable to open a console, then what am I reading these messages on?
-And error `-2`, or ENOENT, implies that something was missing.
-It starts off by saying it failed to open 'vda2', but then lists vda2 as a present drive with a known driver?
+And error `-2`, or ENOENT, on opening 'vda2' implies that no such file or directory exists.
+But it then lists vda2 as a present drive with a known driver?
 So is vda2 missing or not?
-Which is it?

 ## Living in denial